fullstackfreelancer/ce_counter/README.md

 </tr>
 </table>

-This TYPO3 extension provides a **custom content element** of type "Counter" (ce_counter) that shows a visual Counter in the frontend.
+Provides a new content element that displays a visual counter in the frontend.
+Three layouts are integrated, including a bare Bootstrap template.
+Custom templates can be easily added.
+Multiple counters can be displayed on the same page, and the format and labeling can be customized.

 <table border="0">
     <tr>